What Is an MEd Degree? Understanding the Master of Education [Updated 2026]

 Regardless of your specialization, your core courses will provide you with a robust foundation in educational theory and practice.

-After completing supervised field work like a practicum or internship, students conclude their studies with a capstone project or thesis.
-Students may also be required to pass exams like the California Basic Educational Skills Test (CBEST) or California Teacher of English Learners (CTEL) Examination, depending on their career goals and specialization.
+After completing supervised field work like a practicum or internship, students fulfill their remaining MEd degree requirements by completing a capstone project or thesis and, in some cases, passing state-mandated exams.
+Whether a student completes a capstone project vs. a thesis often depends on the MEd program’s focus, capstones emphasize applied, practice-based work, while theses involve original research, and students may also be required to pass exams like the California Basic Educational Skills Test (CBEST) or California Teacher of English Learners (CTEL) Examination, depending on their career goals and specialization.

 woman in office wearing glasses and looking down with concentration